Which city is cheaper, Sacramento or Columbia?

 Both Sacramento and Columbia are popular destinations to visit in the spring with plenty of activities.

 Columbia is a little warmer than Sacramento in the spring.
-The temperature in Columbia is usually 64°F (18°C) in April, and Sacramento stays around 58°F (15°C).
+The daily temperature in Columbia averages around 64°F (18°C) in April, and Sacramento fluctuates around 58°F (15°C).

 It's quite sunny in Sacramento.
 The sun comes out a lot this time of the year in Columbia.
 Columbia usually receives less sunshine than Sacramento during spring.
 Columbia gets 273 hours of sunny skies, while Sacramento receives 328 hours of full sun in the spring.